This post may contain affiliate links.

 I jest.
 But seriously, a lot of writing out there is just … chewy.

 That’s how a former editor of mine would describe a sentence that was too wordy.
 And then he’d start lopping words off.

 Try it now.
-How about we take the header here for Example #7 and rephrase: “Use fewer words.”
+Let’s take the subhead for Example #7 and rephrase: “Use fewer words.”

 Much better, eh?
 Save the chewiness for warm chocolate chip cookies.

-That’s it for today!
 I hope you enjoyed these tips!
-And please chime in with some of your own.
+Please chime in below with any of your own favorites.